 - If a request is made electronically, the response should be provided in a commonly used electronic form, unless otherwise requested by the individual.

 Controllers may take ‘reasonable measures’ to identify the person making the request if they are not known.

-No fee can be levied, unless the request is manifestly unfounded or excessive, in particular due to their repetitive nature (see general rules on fees).
+No fee can be levied, unless the request is manifestly unfounded or excessive, in particular due to their repetitive nature (see general rules applying to rights).

 Responding to an access request